Dsolnik/sle-mentoring/iteration4/it4.md

 #Part 4: Extra Credit (To Come... more research on networks)

 #Part 5: Feedback:
-If I may do so, in your answer files PLEASE write down
+In your answer files PLEASE write down
 1. what was too hard for you
 2. what was too easy for you.
 3. What felt just right?